SHIVA19PRASAD/Zomato-Sales-Analysis/README.md

 Developed an interactive Power BI dashboard to analyze restaurant data across multiple cities and countries, focusing on customer preferences, pricing trends, and service adoption.

 Key Highlights :
-Built a data model and created a dynamic calendar table with year, month, quarter, and financial period analysis Standardized Average Cost for Two into USD for consistent cross-country comparison Analyzed table booking and online delivery adoption rates
+Built a data model and created a dynamic calendar table with year, month, quarter, and financial period analysis.
+Standardized Average Cost for Two into USD for consistent cross-country comparison.
+Analyzed table booking and online delivery adoption rates.

 Insights :
-Identified high concentration of restaurants in key cities and regions and Observed distribution patterns based on ratings and pricing categories
+Identified high concentration of restaurants in key cities and regions and Observed distribution patterns based on ratings and pricing categories.
-Highlighted trends in online delivery and table booking adoption Uncovered cuisine-wise and location-based demand patterns
+Highlighted trends in online delivery and table booking adoption.
+Uncovered cuisine-wise and location-based demand patterns.

 Tools Used :
 Power BI (Visualization),DAX (Calculated Columns, Calendar Table),Power Query (Data Cleaning & Currency Conversion), Data Modeling.